LLNL/UEDGE/README.md

-The following variables are used to turn on the OMP capabilities for UEDGE: ppp.OmpParallelJac - =1 activates OMP paralellization of the Jacobian ppp.OMPParallelPandf1 - =1 activates OMP paralellization of the pandf1 routine
+The following variables are used to turn on the OMP capabilities for UEDGE: ppp.OMPParallelJac - =1 activates OMP paralellization of the Jacobian ppp.OMPParallelPandf1 - =1 activates OMP paralellization of the pandf1 routine

 Additional information on the OMP evaluation can be displayed by setting